UDISE Plus School Closures & Mergers 2026-27 β Complete Reporting Guide

 - Stops wrongful grants: A closed school should not continue receiving government grants.
 Proper closure records stop this.

-- Protects student records: Students' APAAR IDs and academic history must be transferred correctly to their new schools.
+- Protects student records: You must transfer students\' APAAR IDs and academic history correctly to their new schools.

-- Teacher service records: Teachers' PEN records must be updated with new posting details.
+- Teacher service records: You must update teachers\' PEN records with new posting details.

 - National data accuracy: UDISE+ reports count total active schools.
-Closed schools must be removed from active count.
+The system must remove closed schools from the active count.

 - Legal compliance: Government audits and education department inspections require accurate school status records.